 1. Title Slide

-The first slide of your presentation should be the title slide.
-This slide should include the name of your company or organization, your logo, and any other relevant information about you as the presenter.
-You can also include a picture of yourself or someone else in the presentation.
+The first slide in your presentation needs to be the title slide.
+It should show your company or organization name, logo, and important details about you as the presenter.
+You might also include a picture of yourself or someone relevant to the presentation.

 2. Table of Contents Slide

-A table of contents is important in a presentation because it helps the audience know what will be discussed in the presentation and where to find specific points or topics that are to be mentioned.
-It also makes it easier for the audience to follow along with you since they know what points are coming up next.
+A table of contents is important in a presentation because it helps the audience know what will be discussed.
+It also makes it easier for the audience to follow along since they know what’s coming up next.

 3. Introduction Slide

-This slide should introduce the topic of your presentation and provide some context for your audience.
-It is important to be clear and concise when writing this slide, as it will set the tone for the rest of your presentation.
+This slide introduces your presentation topic and gives context for your audience.
+Be clear and concise to set the tone for the rest of your talk.

 4. Information Slide